 Terry is a graduate of California State Polytechnic University at San Luis Obispo with a Bachelor of Science degree in Mechanical Engineering.

 He is a past president of the Passenger Vessel Association (PVA) and a current member of the joint U.S. Coast Guard/PVA Partnership Action Team.
 Terry serves as a Commissioner for the California Travel & Tourism Commission, which promotes travel to and within the state.
 He has also served as a board member of the San Francisco Convention and Visitor’s Bureau and is a member of the Society of Naval Architects.
 Terry has received numerous awards for his leadership and dedication to the tourism industry from the California Travel Industry Association, the San Francisco Business Times, and others.

 Annabella Stagner graduated from the University of California, Berkeley with a degree in Sociology.
 She began working with Hornblower as an undergraduate in 1995, and continued working full time throughout her college career.
 During her career at Hornblower, Annabella led the reservation center and was the General Manager of the Northern California port.
-As the Vice President of Corporate Services, Annabella leads the Hornblower Human Resources department and works on new business developments, including our Niagara Falls, ON efforts.
+As the Vice President of Sales and Marketing, Annabella leads Hornblower Sales Strategy and CRM, Customer Service and Corporate Marketing departments.

 Vice President of Finance & Corporate Group Controller

 Graduating from Colorado State University with an MBA in Finance, Cindee Beechwood has more than 20 years of financial management experience and is currently Hornblower’s Vice President of Finance, as well as our Corporate Group Controller.